Sociology 101 - Introduction to Sociology » Spring 2021 » Quiz 3 Chapter 5 and 6

 What term describes “actions considered deviant within a given context but are later reinterpreted as appropriate or even heroic”?

-B. anti-deviance
+A. anti-deviance

-C. positive deviance
+C. heroic deviance

-D. appropriate deviance
+D. positive deviance

 Question #18